 Data Coach, E-QIP

-The Association of Ontario’s Health Centres (AOHC) is Ontario’s voice for community-governed primary health care.
-We represent over 108 community-governed primary health care organizations.
+The Alliance for Healthier Communities is Ontario’s voice for community-governed primary health care.
+We represent 106 community-governed primary health care organizations.
 Our membership includes Ontario’s Community Health Centres, Aboriginal Health Access Centres, Community Family Health Teams and Nurse Practitioner-Led Clinics.

 CMHA Ontario contributes knowledge, resources and skills to provincial policy development and implementation and promotes mental health in collaboration with others.
 CMHA Ontario further equitable access to mental health services and champion the reduction of mental health disparities.
 It works closely with 31 local branches across the province to support consumers and families of individuals with mental illnesses, dual diagnosis and concurrent disorders.